weizhi-luo/stocks/README.md

 # stocks
-Repository for services scraping and importing stocks related data
+Repository for services scraping and importing stocks related data.
+Details can be found in src folder.